subutai-blueprints/hackathon/README.md

-# blueprint-athon
+# Subutai Blueprint Hackathon
-Register to participate in the Subutai Blueprint writing hackathon
+Register to participate in the Subutai Blueprint writing hackathon.
+We're offering prizes!

+## Approved Apps and Blueprints for Them